 Quality coffee that doesn't just taste good, it also does good.

 Our coffee satisfies your taste buds and your conscience.
 It’s sourced in a socially responsible and regenerative way.
 Paying better, investing in our producers, and committing for the long term so we can see our partners and the coffee industry thrive long into the future.

 If we can source a coffee from one of our producing partners, we will prioritise it over another coffee.
+We source more than 95% of our coffee this way!
 If we can’t fill a requirement through our producing partners, we’ll purchase through an importer we know and trust.

 We’re eager to establish new and lasting relationships with producers and importers who align with our values and vision for a fairer and tastier coffee industry.

 We understand that not every coffee is equal.
 The needs of a farming group in Uganda are vastly different to a large estate in Brazil.
 We take into consideration individual circumstances when choosing to work with producers.

 We charge a fair price for our coffee.